nocoasty/se_project_aroundtheus/README.md

 ### Content Brief via Figma

 Unlike prior projects and sprints, there were no instructions outside of a brief in Figma.
-Utilizing text properties, color properties, element and object dimensions, and margins I constructed this responsive website.
+Utilizing text properties, color properties, element and object dimensions, and margins I constructed this responsive website.<br><br>

 Buttons have been given hover and active properties to make the entire site feel more interactive and responsive.
 I have also included `aria-label` tags for each button to make the page more accessible.